 Local life and specialties of Texel

 Den Burg is the largest village in the center of the island.
 Here you find nice shops, restaurants, and good hotels.
 You do not want to miss the market on Monday.
-All year long there are musical, cultural, and culinary festivities.
-A lot of houses and farmers in and around Den Burg are monuments.
-The Cheese farm Wezenspyk is not to miss on your trip.
-Here you can see how Texel cheese is made of cows or goat milk and of course, you can taste it too.
+All year long, there are musical, cultural, and culinary festivities.
+A lot of houses and farms in and around Den Burg are monuments.
+The Cheese farm Wezenspyk is not to be missed on your trip.
+Here you can see how Texel cheese is made of cows’ or goat milk, and of course, you can taste it too.

 Texel Special beer “Skuumkoppe”